David Pettinicchio

 Books and Edited Volumes

 Lewis Brown, Robyn, Michelle Maroto, and David Pettinicchio, eds.
-Forthcoming.
+2023.
 The Oxford Handbook of the Sociology of Disability.
-New York: Oxford University Press.
+Oxford University Press (OUP).

 Pettinicchio, David, ed.
 2021.
 The Politics of Inequality.
 Research in Political Sociology, Volume 28.
 Bingley, UK: Emerald Publishing.